 Current changelog: changelog.txt

-paperback version of the book for $11 plus shipping at the author's storefront on Lulu.com:
+You can buy a printed and bound paperback version of the book with grayscale graphics for $11 plus shipping at Lulu.com here.

 There are 495 exercises in the book, with answers and hints to selected exercises.